-- Sustained weakening of operating performance and erosion of liquidity over a period of years - Sustained, significant increase in leverage - For short-term VMIG 1 rating: Moody's downgrades the short-term CR Assessment of the Bank, or a multinotch downgrade of the long-term rating of the bonds - For short-term P-1 ratings: significant deterioration in available liquidity, underlying credit quality, or market access
+-Sustained weakening of operating performance and erosion of liquidity over a period of years

+- -Sustained, significant increase in leverage - -For short-term VMIG 1 rating: Moody's downgrades the short-term CR Assessment of the Bank, or a multinotch downgrade of the long-term rating of the bonds - -For short-term P-1 ratings: significant deterioration in available liquidity, underlying credit quality, or market access

-CU's planned Series 2020A-1, Series 2020A-2, Series 2020B-1, and Series 2020B-2 bonds will be on parity with outstanding revenue and CP/ECP notes, secured by a pledge of net revenue (gross revenue less maintenance and operation expense) of certain auxiliary enterprise facilities, including income derived from housing, dining, parking, rent of research facilities, and particular student fees.
+CU's proposed Series 2021A (Green Bonds), Series 2021B-1, and Series 2021B-2 (Taxable), will be on parity with outstanding debt, and secured by a pledge of net revenue (gross revenue less maintenance and operation expense) of certain auxiliary enterprise facilities, including income derived from housing, dining, parking, rent of research facilities, and particular student fees.
 The parity obligations are also secured by a pledge of 100% of tuition revenue, revenue from direct cost recovery, and mandatory facilities construction fees.
 There are no debt service reserve funds.

-Fiscal 2019 pledged net revenues totaled \$1.3 billion and provide nearly 9.0x coverage of pro forma maximum annual debt service.
+Fiscal 2020 pledged net revenues totaled \$1.3 billion and provide 9.9x coverage of maximum annual debt service.